The 10 Best States To Live In 2025, According To A New Report

 New Jersey

-If your image of New Jersey comes from The Sopranos or a long stretch of industrial smokestacks, you need an update.
-The Garden State has silently transformed itself into a prime living destination, ranking #3 in CNBC's 2025 Quality of Life report.
-Nestled between the colossal New York City and Philadelphia, it flaunts a robust transportation network — the NJ Transit trains and buses and the PATH system — allowing residents access to high-caliber jobs and amenities while enjoying a spacious and relaxed suburban lifestyle.
-On safety, USAFacts considers New Jersey one of the safest states: low violent crime rates (218 per 100,000 people), strong financial security, and excellent emergency preparedness.
-Education in NJ is exceptional, boasting the #2 public schooling system, with 11 of its schools found in the top 100 nationally.
+The Garden State has slowly been transforming itself into a prime living destination, ranking No. 3 on CNBC's list.
+The state flaunts a robust transportation network — NJ Transit trains and buses and the PATH system — allowing residents to access high-caliber jobs and amenities nearby, while still enjoying a spacious and relaxed suburban lifestyle.
+USAFacts ranks New Jersey as one of the safest states with a low violent crime rate (218 per 100,000 people), strong financial security, and excellent emergency preparedness.
+Education in NJ is also exceptional, boasting the No. 2 public schooling system, with 11 of its schools found in the top 100 nationally.
+The state's healthcare also ranks No. 16 by the Commonwealth Fund, with the second-lowest rate of premature deaths in the nation, confirming the quality and accessibility of its medical care.

 Maine

 In a world brimming with noise, stress, and uncertainty, Maine ascends as the quiet, confident answer.
-CNBC ranks it #2 in quality of life thanks to its clean air, moderate crime rates, and a strong record of civil rights protection.
-For retirees, the Pine Tree State stands as a magnet.
-Reasons include being ranked #2 nationally for security, #3 for medical care for seniors, and having a large established community of older adults, with 23% of the population aged 65 or more.
-While the median home price in January 2025 was $415,600, it's worth it since you're paying for mental ease.
-With safety, Maine is exceptionally secure.
-The FBI Uniform Crime Report reveals that the violent crime level is a stunning 72% lower than the U.S. average, and the murder rate is only 2 per 100,000.
-In terms of well-being, the state's healthcare sector holds the #3 spot in Bankrate's studies.
+CNBC ranks the state No. 2 in quality of life thanks to its clean air and moderate crime rates.
+For retirees, in particular, the Pine Tree State is popular.
+Reasons include being ranked No. 2 nationally for security, No. 3 for senior medical care, and having a large established community of older adults — with 23% of the population aged 65 or more.
+While the median home price in January 2025 was $415,600, the trade-offs could be worth the cost.
+Plus, the FBI Uniform Crime Report found that the violent crime level in Maine is 72% lower than the U.S. average, with the murder rate at only 2 per 100,000.

-And hospitals like MaineHealth Pen Bay consistently receive "A" grades from the independent watchdog The Leapfrog Group, showing a commitment to excellent patient outcomes.
+In terms of well-being, the state's healthcare sector holds the No. 3 spot, according to Bankrate.
+Hospitals like MaineHealth Pen Bay consistently receive "A" grades from nonprofit The Leapfrog Group, showing a commitment to excellent patient outcomes.
 In Maine, your backyard is a national park and your commute is a scenic byway.
-The iconic, rugged coastline stretches for thousands of miles, offering endless opportunities for kayaking, sailing, beaches, and visiting charming harbor towns.
-Inland, it is a wilderness paradise.
-Destinations including Acadia National Park and Baxter State Park — home of the formidable Mount Katahdin — invite fishing, hiking, and camping, activities deeply ingrained in the local culture.
-Just be aware that a car is essential for navigating the state; public transportation is limited.
-For retirees or remote workers without children, this state is the go-to option for a tranquil and productive lifestyle.
+Destinations including Acadia National Park and Baxter State Park — home of the formidable Mount Katahdin — invite fishing, hiking, and camping.
+Just be aware that a car is essential for navigating the state as public transportation is limited.
+For retirees or remote workers, this state can be a go-to option for a tranquil lifestyle.

 Vermont